Jiefei-Wang/DockerParallel/vignettes/vignette.md

 ```r
 getSSHPubKeyValue()
 ```
 Note that the availability of the SSH service depends on the implementation of both the cloud provider and container.
 The formal one needs to allow the ssh access to the container and the latter one needs to run the SSH server inside the container.
-The ECS fargate provider and the Bioconductor foreach doRedis container support the SSH access.
-If the Bioconductor foreach doRedis container is used, users can find the worker's log file from `/workspace/log`
+The ECS fargate provider and the containers from the package `RedisContainerProvider` support the SSH access.
+Users can find the worker's log file from `/workspace/log`

 # Session info